Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 2. Start with steps 1-10 from the "FreeSurfer Reconstruction" page
 3. Create a unpack.rule text document and write “32 bold nii f.nii” where number changes based on run and is given based on the output of the previous steps
 4. `unpacksdcmdir -src ../dicom -targ . -cfg ./unpack.rule` make sure you are in the unpack folder (this step may take some time)
+## Pre-processing fMRI Files Processed in Previous Steps
+### Setting up Folders & Environment
+1. `cd cd /Users/jessica/Subjects/s026/mri/orig/unpack` go to unpack folder
+2. `vi sessid` folder name, type "unpack" into editor (ESC + :wq to save)
+3. `vi sessdir` give path to unpack folder /Users/jessica/Subjects/s026/mri/orig (in this case it is in mri and orig folder but should be in its own fmri folder)
+4. `ls bold/032` double check if all three files (f.nii, f.nii-infodump.dat, flf) are in the bold folder
+5. `mktemplate-sess -sf sessid -df sessdir` output should be "mktemplate-sess completed"
+### Motion Correction
+1.`mc-sess -sf sessid -df sessdir -per-run` output should be "mc-sess completed SUCCESSFULLY"
+2. `ls bold/032` should have more fmcpr files for motion correction
+3. `freeview bold/032/f.nii` can open f.nii (before motion correction) and fmcpr.nii.gz (after motion correction) in freeview
+4. `Control + Z` to suspend in freeview, then `bg` to keep in background
+### Slice-Timing Correction
+1. `stc-sess -sf sessid -df sessdir -i fmcpr -o fmcprstc -so siemens` output should be "stc-sess Done"
+2.
+###